 Top Cigar Lounges in Atlanta

-View all 10+ →4300 Buford Hwy NE #201-202, Atlanta, GA 30345
+4300 Buford Hwy NE #201-202, Atlanta, GA 30345

-This depends on where you go.
+BYOC policies depend on where you go.
 Buckhead spots generally expect you to buy on-site.
 Neighborhood shops and suburban locations tend to be more relaxed about it.
 A few lounges charge a chair fee ($10-$20) that covers the space and lets you bring your own.

-Most lounges here have at least beer and wine.
+Most lounges have at least beer and wine.
 The more established places run full bars with serious bourbon and whiskey selections, which tracks for a Southern city.
 Some of the smaller suburban shops are BYOB.

 FAQ